cannonbeach/ott-packager/README.md

 - Increased internal buffer limits to support a larger number of streams being repackaged

 (01/12/19) This application is still in active development and I am hoping to have an official v1.0 release in the next couple of months.
 I still need to tie up some loose ends on the packaging as well as complete the basic H.264 and HEVC transcoding modes.
 The remaining items will be tagged in the "Issues" section.
-In order to use the optional transcoding mode, you must enable the ENABLE_TRANSCODE flag manually in the Makefile and rebuild.
-You will also need to run the script setuptranscode.sh which will download and install the necessary third party packages used in the transcoding mode.

 See the WIKI page for more information: https://github.com/cannonbeach/ott-packager/wiki